 They are a group of chemical elements found in the periodic table, with atomic numbers ranging from 21 to 30, 39 to 48, and 57 to 80.
-They are called so because they are located between the main group, and have intermediate properties between those of the main group and those in the lanthanide and actinide series.
+They are called so because they are located between the leading group, and have intermediate properties between the main group and those in the lanthanide and actinide series.
 This article will discuss the characteristics of transition metals.

 They have a partially filled d subshell in their electron configuration, so they have unique properties.
 The d subshell can accommodate up to 10 electrons, and they have between 1 and 10 in this subshell.
 The partially filled d subshell gives rise to these elements’ characteristic color, magnetism, and paramagnetism.

 One of the most striking characteristics of transition metals is their vivid colors.
 This is due to the presence of unpaired electrons in the d subshell, which can absorb specific wavelengths of visible light and reflect others, giving rise to the characteristic color of the metal.
 For example, copper (Cu) is reddish-brown, while nickel (Ni) is silver-white.
 The ligands surrounding the metal ion also influence the color complexes.